Religion in Wales: Emergence

-The age of the saints (about AD 500–700) was marked by the establishment of monastic settlements throughout the country, by religious leaders such as Saint David, Illtud and Teilo.
-This was the period when the Welsh developed a shared national identity, arising from their language and religious beliefs.
+The Age of the Saints (about AD 500–700) was marked by the establishment of monastic settlements throughout the country by religious leaders such as Saint David, Illtud, and Teilo.
+This was the period when the Welsh developed a shared national identity arising from their language and religious beliefs.

-The Welsh bishops refused to co-operate with Augustine of Canterbury's mission to the Anglo-Saxons.
-However, a combination of Celtic Christianity's reconciliation with Rome and English conquest of Wales meant that from the Middle Ages, the Welsh dioceses became part of the Province of Canterbury.
+The Welsh bishops refused to cooperate with Augustine of Canterbury's mission to the Anglo-Saxons.
+However, a combination of Celtic Christianity's reconciliation with Rome and the English conquest of Wales meant that from the Middle Ages, the Welsh dioceses became part of the Province of Canterbury.
 They were all Catholic until the Reformation broke with Rome and created the Church of England under the control of King Henry VIII.
 The Established Church in Wales was the Church of England until it was disestablished in Wales in 1920.
 The old Welsh dioceses became the new Church in Wales.
 It created two new dioceses: the Diocese of Monmouth in 1921, and the Diocese of Swansea and Brecon in 1923.

 Reformation

 Bishop Richard Davies and dissident Protestant cleric John Penry introduced Calvinist theology to Wales.
 They used the model of the Synod of Dort of 1618–1619.
 Calvinism developed through the Puritan period, following the restoration of the monarchy under Charles II, and within Wales' Methodist movement.
-However, few copies of Calvin's writings were available in Welsh before the mid 19th century.
+However, few copies of Calvin's writings were available in Welsh before the mid-19th century.